No one likes to write them, but they are necessary evils in accounting.

 Why are engagement letters important?

-There are many key benefits of implementing engagement letters for your professional services such as
+Key benefits of implementing engagement letters for your professional services are as follows:

 - Setting expectations for both you and your client and your new professional relationship.

 - Reducing scope creep because it outlines what is included, what is not and how to proceed if more work is needed.

 - Reinforcing quality and value because it shows you are committed to upfront communication, and meeting expectations.